panosangel/alt-wiki/Application - Gitea.md

 There is a chance that the SSL cert cannot be verified.
 If you are sure of the server's ownership then you can disable the check.
 1. Clone the repository as follows:
     `GIT_SSL_NO_VERIFY=true git clone <git-repo-url>`
-2. Make it the default action for tis repo
+2. Make it the default action for this repo
     `nano <repo-path>/.git/config`
     Add the following:
     ```
     [http]